Medically reviewed by Drugs.com. Last updated on May 17, 2022.

-A scheduled induction might help you avoid an unattended delivery.
-In such cases, your health care provider will confirm that your baby's gestational age is at least 39 weeks or older before induction to reduce the risk of health problems for your baby.
+A scheduled induction might help avoid delivery without help.
+In such cases, a health care provider will confirm that the baby's gestational age is at least 39 weeks or older before induction to reduce the risk of health problems for the baby.

 Labor induction carries various risks, including:

-- Uterine rupture.
-This is a rare but serious complication in which your uterus tears open along the scar line from a prior C-section or major uterine surgery.
-Very rarely, uterine rupture can also occur in women who had never had previous uterine surgery.
+Uterine rupture.
+This is a rare but serious complication in which the uterus tears along the scar line from a prior C-section or major uterine surgery.
+Rarely, uterine rupture can also occur in women who have not had previous uterine surgery.

 - Your baby is lying buttocks first (breech) or sideways (transverse lie)